keptn/enhancement-proposals/text/0018-simplify-installer.md

 Keep in mind that installing a production setup for Istio is not trivial, and the instructions here are only meant for **demo purposes**.

+Also, SSL/TLS support is no longer part of a Keptn installation.

 ### Full Installation on GKE - Variant 1: Use Google LoadBalancer

 1. Ensure that you are connected to the correct Kubernetes cluster using `kubectl get nodes`.